-This is by far the most common question plaintiffs have, and also one of the most difficult to answer.
-There is no formula one can use, but there are several factors your attorney will consider in arriving at a fair value for either settlement or trial.
+This is the most common question plaintiffs have and one of the most difficult to answer.
+There is no exact formula to use, but there are several factors your attorney will consider in arriving at a fair value for either settlement or trial.

-If you are involved in a car crash and the result is a “swearing match” between you and the other driver as to what happened, there is always the chance that the jury will believe the other driver.
+Many times, the liability of the defendant will not be clear-cut.
+If you are involved in a car crash, and the result is a “swearing match” between you and the other driver as to what happened, there is always the chance that the jury will believe the other driver.

-The ultimate question on liability is “What are the odds I can prove that the other person is at fault?”
+The ultimate question on liability is, “What are the odds I can prove that the other person is at fault?”

 This factor considers the odds that the defendant will be able to prove that you are at least partially at fault.

 One of the few ways to objectively measure how badly you are hurt is to calculate your past and expected future medical expenses.
 Generally speaking, the greater these expenses, the more your case is worth.
 Be warned, however, that if you run up unnecessary medical bills, you will not increase the value of your case.
 Also, the nature of the treatment will affect the value.
 Chiropractic or pain management treatment alone will not increase the case’s value as much as one significant surgery.